petercsiba/dumpsheet/README.md

 # inside the backend/ directory
 pyenv virtualenv 3.9.16 backend
 # you might need to run `source ~/.bash_profile` for the new PYENV settings
-pyenv activate backend  # just making sure pip install -r requirements.txt  # for research/requirements.txt or chromedriver/requirements.txt
+pyenv activate backend  # just making sure the install is fine
+# for research/requirements.txt or chromedriver/requirements.txt
+pip install -r requirements/local.txt -r requirements/common.txt
+# setup pre-commit checks
+pre-commit install
+pre-commit run --all-files  # check if works
 # for IDE like intelliJ, you would need to setup the VirtualEnv
 echo "$VIRTUAL_ENV/python"
 # Sth like /Users/petercsiba/.pyenv/versions/3.9.16/envs/backend/python